 “As a young person, reading opened up the world for me and gave me refuge and wonder when I needed it most.
 I hope my work does the same for young people of this generation.”

-Elizabeth Acevedo is the author of the groundbreaking teen novel, The Poet X, and the author of two poetry collections, Beastgirl & Other Origin Myths and the Berkshire Prize winning Medusa Reads La Negra’s Palm.
+Elizabeth Acevedo is the New York Times bestselling author of the groundbreaking teen novel, The Poet X, and the author of two poetry collections, Beastgirl & Other Origin Myths and the Berkshire Prize winning Medusa Reads La Negra’s Palm.

 A world-renowned poet, Elizabeth is a National Slam Champion, a Beltway Grand Slam Champion, and the 2016 Women of the World Poetry Slam representative for Washington, D.C.
 Elizabeth has performed at Lincoln Center, Madison Square Garden, the Kennedy Center of the Performing Arts, South Africa’s State Theatre, Bozar in Brussels, and the National Library of Kosovo.
 Elizabeth has also delivered several TED Talks, and her masterful poetry videos have been featured in Latina Magazine, Cosmopolitan, the Huffington Post, and Upworthy.